List of Volleyball Statistics

 Total Attempts (TA)

-Total attempts are made up of all the attempts a player can make of getting the ball over the net, successful or unsuccessful.
+Total attempts are made up of every attempt a player can make to get the ball over the net, successful or unsuccessful.
 Total attempts are calculated by adding up all the kills, errors, and “zero attacks” made by a player.
 Total attempts are used in the calculation of hitting percentage.

 Total Team Blocks

 The total team blocks consist of all the blocks that a team has made during a match.
 This includes both individual blocks as well as block assists.
 However, assist blocks only count as half, since they are given to two players in a given block.
 So, total team blocks are calculated by adding solo blocks and one half times block assists.